gkrockz/ATM-Machine/README.md

 ### Operations:

-- `You Can Perform Any Of The Operations Whichh Is Listed Below:`
+- `You Can Perform Any Of The Operation Which Is Listed Below:`
     - Check balance
     - Withdraw Money
     - Deposit Money